 Making good decisions is one of the most critical parts of every leader’s job.
-And it’s not easy in today’s complex and fast paced world.
+And it’s not easy in today’s complex and fast based world.
 It’s even more challenging when engaging a team to make decisions together.

 Below are 3 powerful ways proven from using with my clients to be better decision makers that can work for you.